carpentries/carpentrycon/AtoZ_of_CarpentryCon.md

 ##### Inclusion

 We want to create an inclusive and welcoming environment at the conference.
 We are providing travel assistance to facilitate attendance from as wide a group as possible.
 We are collecting full details to identify needs for childcare and mobility, accessibility and dietary preferences during registeration.
-Feel free to reach out to the organizers and staff if they can improve your participation at CarpentryCon. (see *Carpentries, Diversity, Emergency, Code of Conduct*)
+Feel free to reach out to the organizers and staff if they can improve your participation at CarpentryCon. (see *Allies, Carpentries, Code of Conduct, Diversity, Emergency*)

 #### J: Job Board, Join the Carpentries